JonathanSaudhof/design-patterns/README.md

 Solution: The observer pattern introduces a subscription and delegates the responsibility to the provider to notify all the subscribers on every state change.
 The subscriber just listens/receives the update/notification and acts accordingly.

+## State

+Problem: "The State pattern is closely related to the concept of a Finite-State Machine.
+The main idea is that, at any given moment, there’s a finite number of states which a program can be in.
+Within any unique state, the program behaves differently, and the program can be switched from one state to another instantaneously.
+However, depending on a current state, the program may or may not switch to certain other states.
+These switching rules, called transitions, are also finite and predetermined [^fn1]."

+Solution: With the Strategy pattern decouple the actual state from the original object/context, which just holds the reference to the initial state.
+For each state there is a single implementation for the logic when some events occure.
+Each implementation handles the transition to the next state based on the incoming event.

 [^fn1]: [RefactoringGuru](https://refactoring.guru/)
 [^fn2]: [YouTube: Christopher Okhravi](https://www.youtube.com/@ChristopherOkhravi)
 [^fn3]: ChatGPT